NicoJanE/Docker-Template-Stacks-Home/README.md

 # 1. What

-Docker Template Stacks provide pre-configured containerized development environments for developers who want to leverage Docker for consistent, portable, and isolated development.
+Docker Template Stack Components provide pre-configured containerized development environments for developers who want to leverage Docker for consistent, portable, and isolated development.
 Each Docker Template Stack is tailored for specific development scenarios and includes a complete development environment with all necessary tools, dependencies, and a working template project for specific programming languages and frameworks.

 > [Direct Link to the Available Stacks](https://nicojane.github.io/Docker-Template-Stacks-Home/index#2-the-available-stacks)